This section describes settings and additional configuration panels offered by the UI client.

 Make sure to select a fixed font.
 JEB tries its best to select the most appropriate font on your system; if that fails, and you wish to select a font manually, we recommend Consolas on Windows, Menlo/Monaco on Mac, or DejaVu Sans Mono on Linux.

 Unicode: JEB supports Unicode.
 While the aforementioned fonts have good support for a variery of common non-ASCII planes (CJK, Russian, etc.), you might need to use a different fonts to properly examine strings written in exotic locales.

-The RCP client front-end is available in English as well as 10 additional languages.
+The UI client front-end is available in English as well as 10 additional languages.
 Select your preferred language via the Edit menu:

 Note: the back-end components (modules and plugins) are not localized at the moment.
 Localization is for front-end components only.